MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/technical-support.md

 Because you are the first line of support for your customers, you must make it easy for them to contact you.
 To that end, there is a section in the [Help and Support](/dynamics365/business-central/product-help-and-support?toc=/dynamics365/business-central/dev-itpro/toc.json) page in your customers' [!INCLUDE[prodshort](developer/includes/prodshort.md)] tenants where they can find this information.

+> [!IMPORTANT]
+> You must have set up users in your own tenant in Partner Center as either *Admin agent* or *Helpdesk agent*, and they must have *delegated administration* privileges in your customer's [!INCLUDE [prodshort](developer/includes/prodshort.md)] to support the customer.
+For more information, see [Delegated Administrator Access to Business Central Online](administration/delegated-admin.md).

 ### To supply your support contact information in the administration center

 1. In the [!INCLUDE [prodadmincenter](developer/includes/prodadmincenter.md)], choose the environment that you want to specify your contact details for, such as *Production*, and then, in the **Support** menu, choose **Manage Support Contact**.